 The long-term expected rate of return on pension plan investments was determined using a model in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return as of the December 31, 2020 measurement date for each major asset class are summarized in the following table:
+The target allocation and best estimates of arithmetic real rates of return as of the December 31, 2021 measurement date for each major asset class are summarized in the following table:

-Asset Cla 55 Target Allocation Long-term Expected Real Rate of Return
+Asset Class j-term ed Real f Return

-Global equity 60.00 % 6.15 %
+Global equity 60.00 % 5.25 %

-Global fixed income 20.00 1.26
+Global fixed income 20.00 1.25

-Private investments 20.00 6.56
+Private investments 20.00 7.25